 One of the few perfect pairings is Goat Cheese and Sancerre.
 Sancerre for those of you in the dark is a Sauvignon Blanc from the Loire Valley in France.
 It has a steeliness or gun flint flavour in the mouth, followed by a gooseberry tangyness.
 Combined with the mouth puckering nature of the goat cheese and you have an invigorating pair pair.

-For red wines, the tangy Cabernet Franc and Pinot Noir both work wonders.
-A big and fruity Washington or Oregon Syrah is amazing as well, as the big fruit flavours drown out the bitterness in the goat cheese that some people find overwhelming.
+For red wines, the tangy Cabernet Franc, Beaujolais, and Pinot Noir all work wonders.
+A big and fruity Washington or Oregon Syrah is amazing as the big fruit flavours drown out the bitterness in the goat cheese that some people find overwhelming.